 Pokhvalova O.N.

-Once upon a time there was a grandmother Dasha, a granddaughter Masha and a hen Ryaba.
+Once upon a time there lived grandmother Dasha, granddaughter Masha and chicken Ryaba.
 They lived together, ate and drank together, walked on water together.

-It used to happen that a grandmother would go for water to the river, and her buckets would rattle: break, break!
+It used to be that grandma would walk along the water to the river, and her buckets would clang: clang-clang!

-The granddaughter is coming from the river, and she has water: drip-drip, drip-drip!
+The granddaughter is coming from the river, and her water is drip-drip, drip-drip!

-A chicken comes from the river, and her water is: drip-drip, drip-drip, drip-drip!
+A chicken is coming from the river, and her water is drip-drip, drip-drip, drip-drip!

-Here they went once on the water.
-Grandma Dasha is in front, granddaughter Masha is in the middle, and Ryaba is behind.
-The buckets on the yokes sway, the yokes creak, they sing a song, and the buckets agree with them.
+Once they went through the water.
+Grandmother Dasha is in front, granddaughter Masha is in the middle, and chicken Ryaba is behind.
+The buckets on the rocker arms swing, the rocker arms creak, they sing a song, and the buckets echo them.

-At that time, an apple hung on a branch.
-The apple heard, the apple looked, pulled out a twig and fell off the tree.
+At that time, an apple was hanging on a branch.
+The apple listened, the apple looked at it, pulled out a twig and fell from the tree.

-The apple rolled on the grass.
-From the grass to the path, along the path down the hill.
-An apple rolled under the chicken's legs - the chicken fell, turned over.
+An apple rolled on the grass.
+From the grass to the path, along the path downhill.
+An apple rolled under the chicken's legs - the chicken fell and turned over.

-The granddaughter rolled under the legs - the granddaughter fell, turned over.
+It rolled under the granddaughter’s legs - the granddaughter fell and turned over.

-It rolled under my grandmother's feet - the grandmother fell, turned over, grunted, groaned.
+It rolled under the grandmother’s feet - the grandmother fell, turned over, groaned, and groaned.

-And the rocker arms: creak-creak-creak!
-And the buckets are blyak-blyak-zvyak!
+And the rocker arms: creaking-creaking-creaking!
+And the buckets make a clang-clang-clink!

 - What happened, what happened?
-The hen cackles:
+The hen clucks:

-- A hawk has attacked me!
-Granddaughter is crying
+- A hawk flew at me!
+Granddaughter cries:

 - A wolf jumped on me!
 Grandma groans: